Find a Qualified Attorney Near You

 You’re not sure why, but that doesn’t seem right to you.
 Is it legal for the bouncer to kick William out of the bar, a public accommodation, because he is a Protestant?
 The answer is no.

-Federal and State Anti-Discrimination Laws
+Protected Classes Under Federal and State Anti-Discrimination Laws

-The federal government and the states have laws that prohibit discrimination in public accommodations, such as bars.
+The federal government and the states have laws that prohibit discrimination in public accommodations, including most bars.
 Title II of the Civil Rights Act of 1964 and the Americans with Disabilities Act create protected classes.
-If you are a member of one of the following protected classes, federal law prohibits someone from discriminating against you in a public accommodation because of:

 - Religion